Free Shipping on orders over $179

 Starting at the tail end, the butt plate is the same that we have seen on other AirForce guns.
 It adjusts for length of pull, cast-on and cast-off, and cant.
 It also has a hole for mounting a sling stud.

 The air reservoir is also the same large 490cc Spin-Lock tank we have seen on the Talon, the Condor, and the Texan, and like those it fills to 3000psi.
 This is a lower pressure than many big bores operate on, and it means that you will get more fills from your 4500psi SCBA tank.
 The tank has a convenient Foster quick disconnect fitting that lets you hook up directly to your air source without needing to keep track of a pesky probe.
+If you bought your Texan SS in the summer of 2019 or after, you probably have the newly designed valve, which means that before you fill it, you will need to extend the valve stem out otherwise the air will just go right out of the bottle.

 On the other side of the tank is an accurate pressure gauge that shows the 3000psi fill level, and, like a proper gauge, shows another thousand psi in red.
 Only fill it to 3000psi; any more and you'll experience some valve lock and consequently slower first shots.
 Spare tanks are available and switch out pretty easily with the help of the included wrench.